vertyco/vrt-cogs/assistant/example-funcs/README.md

 The method takes three arguments:

-- `cog`: the cog registering its commands
+- `cog_name`: the name of the cog registering its commands
-- `schema`: JSON schema representation of the command
+- `schema`: [JSON Schema](https://json-schema.org/understanding-json-schema/) representation of the command
-- `function`: either the raw code string or the actual callable function

-The function returns `True` if the function was successfully registered.
+The function returns `True` if it was successfully registered.
+Assitionally, you can use `register_functions` and supply a list of schemas to register multiple functions at once

 ## Function Unregistration